 Robyn Starks Holcomb, Head Vocal Director

 Robyn Starks Holcomb has over 20 years of experience throughout the Midwest as a motivating teacher, musician, actor, choreographer and clinician.
 The head vocal director at Roosevelt High School in Sioux Falls, SD, Starks Holcomb has been conducting choirs in the high school, middle school and elementary school levels, spanning public and private schools as well as community chorus and church settings for 20 years.
 At Roosevelt since 2011, Starks Holcomb has watched the program grow to over 600 singers every day.
 She is the conductor of Concert Choir, Executive Chamber, Executive Suite and together with John Parezo, Mixed Chorus.
 Under her direction, Executive Suite will be appearing at the 2019 National ACDA Conference.
-Under her direction, Concert Choir also appeared at the 2016 NC-ACDA Regional Conference.
-That ensemble has also performed by invitation at state and regional conferences, in-services and distinguished events, as a guest choir with college choirs and celebrity talents, in Carnegie Hall, the Aaron Copland School of Music in New York City, the Kennedy Center and in Los Angeles.
-The singers are very much looking forward to performing in San Francisco in 2019.
+Also under her direction, Concert Choir appeared at the 2016 NC-ACDA Regional Conference, as well as state and regional conferences, in-services and by invitation in Carnegie Hall and the Kennedy Center.

 Starks Holcomb spends time outside of Roosevelt High School in demand as a guest conductor, musical director, choreographer and judge/critique for choral festivals, vocal contests and competitions.
-Most recently, she spent three weeks conducting, score study and singing in Aix-en-Provence, France, as a selected conducting scholar with the University of Delaware's 2017 Choral Symposium.
+Recently, she spent three weeks conducting, score study and singing in Aix-en-Provence, France, as a selected conducting scholar with the University of Delaware's 2017 Choral Symposium.
 In 2016, she served as the NC-ACDA Senior High Honor Choir Chair, conducted a Collegiate Honor Choir session for the 2016 NC-ACDA Conference, and is currently the NC-ACDA Senior High R&R Chairperson.
 She also serves the SD ACDA as the Southeast Representative.
-She has recently served on judging panels for regional ACDA performance choirs and honor choirs, and recently led a reading session at the combined Central/North Central ACDA conference in Chicago, 2018.
 Recognition for her choral work and teaching have included: 2016 SD ACDA Encore Award, 2015 Sioux Falls Teacher of the Year Nominee, 2014 Roosevelt High School Director of the Year and 2013 Positive Impact Awards, and most recently, the selection as a 2017 Claes Nobel Educator of Distinction.
 Starks Holcomb looks forward to traveling as a conductor with the Midwest American Honor Choir through France, Switzerland, Italy, Austria and Germany in the summer of 2019.

 Robyn Starks Holcomb completed a portion of her undergraduate study at Augsburg University, Minneapolis, received her B.M. in vocal music education from the University of MN, Minneapolis and earned an M.A.
 Ed. from Augustana University, Sioux Falls.